div5252/yolo_detection/README.md

 2. Implement caching for frequently detected objects
 3. Optimize image resolution based on your needs
 4. Use a CDN for static file delivery

-## Security Considerations

-- Always use HTTPS in production
-- Implement rate limiting
-- Add authentication if needed
-- Keep dependencies updated
-- Use environment variables for sensitive information